 The Invention of REITs

-In 1960, Congress passed a law creating Real Estate Investment Trusts (REITs).
-The idea behind creating REITs was to give average individuals the opportunity to invest in income-producing commercial real estate.
+In 1960, Congress passed a law creating Real Estate Investment Trusts (REITs) to give average individuals the opportunity to invest in income-producing commercial real estate.

 Since then, the number of investors investing in REITs has exploded.
 Today, an estimated 70 million Americans invest in and own shares of various REITs.
-Meanwhile, public REITs own and manage an estimated $2 trillion worth of real estate assets.*
+Meanwhile, public REITs in the US alone have a market capitalization of just under 1 trillion dollars.

 Why Have REITs Become So Popular?

 One simple answer is that REITs have performed well for their investors.
-Since 2000, the FTSE NAREIT All REIT index (an indicator of the overall REIT market) has enjoyed a 482% growth increase, while the S&P 500 total return since 2000 is only 80%.*
+Since 2000, the FTSE NAREIT All REIT index (an indicator of the overall REIT market) has enjoyed a 482% growth increase, while growth of the S&P 500 since 2000 is just under 50%.